lyndaoleary/docker-api-docs/source/includes/_cli.md

 ...
 ```

-To list the help on any command just execute the command, followed by the
+To view help on a command, execute the command followed by the
 `--help` option.

 ## Option types

-Single character command line options can be combined, so rather than
+Single character command line options can be combined.
+Rather than
 typing `docker run -i -t --name test busybox sh`,
 you can write `docker run -it --name test busybox sh`.